-Short stature is a height that is in the third percentile for a person's age, sex, and race.
+Short stature is a height that is less than or equal to the third percentile for a person's age, sex, and race.

 Expected Growth (Shadow) and Short Stature

 Familial and constitutional delay are due to the child's genetic make-up.
 If both parents are shorter than average, the child will most likely have short stature.
 The child may also have delayed puberty.
 This may cause temporary short stature, but normal height will eventually be reached.